ariargenta/yashima-engine/.github/ISSUE_TEMPLATE/bug_report.md

 - Driver Version: [e.g. 497.29]

 ## Additional Context
-[Add any other context about the problem here]
+[Any other context about the problem]